FallAlert2017/Self-Activating-Fall-Alert/index.md

 ## Self-Activating Fall Alert

 ### Description
 The objective of this project is to create a wearable, user-friendly automatic fall detection and alert device.
 We are creating this device to give senior citizens peace of mind that help will arrive if they fall (even if they are unconscious).
+The self-activating fall alarm must be a wearable, wireless, device which collects acceleration and orientation data of the user to depicts if a fall has resulted.
+The device must autonomously send alerts to a series of caregivers when an incident has occurred.

 ### Parts
 We used the following parts for our system: